nurialopezraich/C-programms/README.md

-# hello-world
+# C programms

-Here you'll find some of the programms I've done during my career.
+Here you'll find some of the programms I've done in the mandatory subject named scientific programming